aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-documents/manipulate-pdf-document/_index.md

 TOC in PDF stands for "Table of Contents."
 It is a feature that allows users to quickly navigate through a document by providing an overview of its sections and headings.

-Aspose.PDF API allows you to add a table of content either when creating a PDF, or to an existing file.
-The ListSection class in the Aspose.Pdf.Generator namespace allows you to create a table of contents when creating a PDF from scratch.
-To add headings, which are elements of the TOC, use the Aspose.Pdf.Generator.Heading class.

-To add a TOC to an existing PDF file, use the Heading class in the Aspose.Pdf namespace.
-The Aspose.Pdf namespace can both create new and manipulate existing PDF files.
+To add a TOC to an existing PDF file, use the Heading class in the [aspose.pdf](https://reference.aspose.com/pdf/python-net/aspose.pdf/) namespace.
+The [aspose.pdf](https://reference.aspose.com/pdf/python-net/aspose.pdf/) namespace can both create new and manipulate existing PDF files.
 To add a TOC to an existing PDF, use the Aspose.Pdf namespace.
 The following code snippet shows how to create a table of contents inside an existing PDF file using Python via .NET.

 ```python